devnationworld/resources/README.md

 ## Books
+[7 DevOps books to read in 2021.](https://developereconomics.com/blog/7-devops-books-to-read-in-2021) If you are looking to learn more about Ansible, Azure, Docker, Terraform, Kubernetes, and their roles in DevOps, then this blog post is for you.
+[DEVELOPERECONOMICS]

 [Five frontend books you should read in 2021.](https://developereconomics.com/blog/five-frontend-books-you-should-read-in-2021) What skills are you planning to learn as a frontend developer this year?
 [DEVELOPERECONOMICS]

 [Eight must-read books for developers in 2021.](https://developereconomics.com/blog/eight-must-read-books-for-developers-in-2021)  What are the top books on your reading list this season?
 Whether you’re learning a new skill or adding depth to your existing knowledge in a particular development area, it’s always a good idea to get a few more recommendations to your list.
 [DEVELOPERECONOMICS]